 How to Keep Normal GPU Temperature?

 If your GPU is heating consistently, then there are some methods that you can use to cool down your GPU for which you have to know what is causing your GPU to overheat.
+Also, you can do under-clocking your GPU.

 Main factors of excessive GPU temperature are: